protobufjs/protobuf.js/README.md

 * Encoders and decoders do not verify that required fields are present (with proto3 this is dead code anyway).
 There is a `verify` method to check this manually instead - where applicable.
 * For entirely bogus values encoders intentionally rely on runtime errors to be thrown somewhere down the road.
 * Quite a bit of V8-specific profiling is accountable for everything else.

-Note that code generation requires `new Function(...)` (basically `eval`) support and that an equivalent but slower fallback will be used where unsupported.

 You can also run [the benchmark](https://github.com/dcodeIO/protobuf.js/blob/master/bench/index.js) ...